Computer verification of Wiles' proof of Fermat's Last Theorem

 By now, there are computer verifications of Theorem 2 and Theorem 3, i.e. Fermat's Last Theorem for exponents 4 and 3.
 This is done for exponent 4 by Delahaye and Mayero by means of the theorem prover Coq (see [BeC]), and for both exponents by Roelof Oosterhuis with the theorem prover Isabelle.

 Indeed, there are several different theorem provers, computer applications that can be used to formalize mathematical theories and to verify their proofs.
-One first has to encode the theory into a language that the proof tool can interpret.
+When one wants to use such a prover for a particular theory, one first has to encode the theory into a language that the proof tool can interpret.
 In a second stage, one has to inform the tool how validity of the theorem is proved.
-In fact, the word "theorem prover" is inadequate.
+In fact, the word "theorem prover" is inadequate ("proof assistant" is better).
 The tool is almost never able to prove a theorem independently.
 It can however verify the validity of the arguments a human user offers to it.
 Working with a theorem prover feels like convincing the prover.

 One distinguishes different quality criteria for theorem provers.
 A prover is called sound if it does not allow invalid theorems to be proved.
 The intelligence of the prover is a measure of its ability to find proofs or proof steps independently.
 A third important criterion is user friendliness.
 This covers several aspects.
 For mathemematicians, the language of the prover should be easy to learn and indeed close to the mathematical language they are acquainted with.
 On the other hand, it should be relatively easy to guide the prover with correct arguments towards correct conclusions.
 Thirdly, when the prover is unable to accept a step, it should give a clear indication of the reason of failure.
 According to an estimate of J Moore, in more than half of the cases, his theorem prover was asked to prove theorems that were actually invalid.
 Every sound prover rejects invalid or insufficient arguments, but user friendliness is also about how to reject them.